May 29, 2022

 When combined with psilocybin, these medications pose little risk for serotonin syndrome, but it is likely that they will blunt the effects of the mushroom.
 However, because of these medications’ serious side effects, we recommend caution and a more in-depth consultation with psychedelic professionals before combining them with psilocybin.

-Monoamine oxidase inhibitors (MAOIs) are a class of drugs that boost the levels of serotonin, dopamine, and norepinephrine in the brain by preventing the breakdown of these neurotransmitters by the monoamine oxidase enzyme.
+Monoamine oxidase inhibitors (MAOIs) are a class of drugs that boost serotonin, dopamine, and norepinephrine levels in the brain by preventing the breakdown of these neurotransmitters by the monoamine oxidase enzyme.

 Some common MAOIs include: